 Infrared light is actually split into three separate categories, in accordance with the wavelength range.
 The longest wavelengths of infrared light are referred to as 'long infrared' or 'far infrared', then there's also a medium infrared, and short wave infrared.
 All three wavelengths are naturally occurring and have slightly different properties which means they are best used for separate applications.

 The sun for example, emits short-wave infrared as this type of radiation contains the most energy.
 It makes sense with the sun being such a ginormous ball of energy that it would give off this wavelength.
 This radiation then hits earth, penetrating our atmosphere and warming the planet.
 This energy is then re-emitted as longwave infrared waves.

-What's important to know is which type of wavelength best suits your requirements- all have their advantages and disadvantages.
+What's important to know is which type of wavelength best suits your outdoor heating requirements.
+They all have their advantages and disadvantages.

 Ultimately there is no 'best' option for everybody.
 The heater that is best for you will vary according to what kind of space you're trying to heat, your budget and how much heat you want.